Day 1 Transfer to Jaffna

 Today is dedicated to cycling through a big salad of tea hills, and we finish in Hatton, a centre of the Ceylon tea plantations.

-Yes there are hills, but quiet roads and beautiful rewards of eucalyptus dreams and flowers await!
+Quiet roads and beautiful rewards of eucalyptus dreams and flowers await!
 How lucky are we to be cycling here!
+There are some hills but overall we descend, and the last long stretch levels out as we approach the wildlife area of Udawalawe.

 Day 11 Mirissa 80 km